What Is Proprioception?

 Sequential Finger Touching.
 You touch your thumb with each of your fingers, starting with the forefinger.

 Romberg Test.
 This is the most common proprioceptive disorder test.
 For 30 seconds, you stand on your own with your eyes closed and your heels together.
-You may have proprioception disorder if you lose your balance during these 30 seconds.
+Your doctor will observe any swaying or other signs of imbalance.

 Field Sobriety Test.
 This is the same series of tests law enforcement officers use to test drunk drivers.
-The standardized field sobriety test (SFST) includes the walk-and-turn (WAT) test, the horizontal gaze nystagmus (HGN) test, and the one-leg stand (OLS) test.
+The standardized field sobriety test (SFST) includes the walk-and-turn (WAT) test and the one-leg stand (OLS) test.

 If your doctor thinks your proprioception disorder is the result of an injury or another medical condition, you may also need these tests: